All Episodes

 But it's not possible.

-The bottom line is they have no intention of pulling out, and they got a secret plan, and that doesn't spell out so much secret plan, but I can tell you what secret plan is, whether it's Hillary or Obama.
+The bottom line is they have no intention of pulling out, and they got a secret plan, and it doesn't spell out so much secret plan, but I can tell you what secret plan is, whether it's Hillary or Obama.

-You've got to hear these sound bites.
+You've got to hear these soundbites.

 He had on James Carville and Bill Richardson.